What are the top animation Bachelor's (BA) programs in the U.S. for 2020?

 The Study Abroad Program offers both short and long-term international study opportunities.
 The school maintains an ongoing program with the Drury Center in Greece, as well as partnerships with other institutions in countries around the world.
 The school says the study abroad experience is “an excellent way for students to satisfy one of the engaged learning experiences required by Drury's CORE curriculum.”

 Founded in 1880, Emerson College serves nearly 4,500 students from all 50 states and 55 countries.
 The school offers more than 50 programs leading to a BA, BS, BFA, MS, MA, or MFA degree.
-The School of the Arts, Department of Visual & Media Arts (VMA) offers a BA in Animation and Motion Media, and a BA in Visual & Media Arts with a Production Track.
+The School of the Arts, Department of Visual & Media Arts (VMA) offers a BA in Media Arts Production.

 The BA degree requires 44 credits in the major and eight additional upper-level liberal arts credits.
 The programs focus on computer animation, film animation, motion graphics, visual effects, and compositing techniques.
 Students have the opportunity to “take a broad range of courses and will produce original work in digital 2D animation, 3D modeling and animation, and frame-by-frame film animation,” says the school.
 Course highlights include Computer Animation, Advance Computer Animation, Film Animation, Motion Graphics, Advances Interactive Media, Programming for Digital Media, and 3D Gaming.